Five Tips to Reduce Your Health Care Costs

 During the appointment, be sure to ask questions, discuss your symptoms and conditions, and request additional information in the form of written instructions or online resources.
-If you need to undergo any procedures, be sure you understand the purpose and expected outcome.
+If you need to undergo any procedures, be sure you understand the purpose and expected outcome as well as the surgery costs.
 Always inform your doctor if you are pregnant, nursing or allergic to any medications.

 3. Follow up.